First Timer's Guide to River Cruising in Europe | Markwood Magic 2026

 - Lindsey Markwood

-- 3 min read
+- 4 min read

-River cruising in my opinion is the most stress free way and my personal favorite way to travel to Europe.
+River cruising in my professional opinion is the most stress free way and my personal favorite way to travel to Europe.
 Think of it as a floating boutique hotel.
 You get the convenience of only unpacking once and the destination comes to you with plenty of beautiful views between cities!

 Ocean Cruising vs. River Cruising What Beginners Need to Know